catseye/ALPACA/doc/ALPACA.markdown

         fill: #000000;
     }

-This will style John Conway's Life with Dead cells being solid white rectangles and Alive cells being solid black rectangles.
+This will style John Conway's Life with Dead cells appearing as solid white rectangles and Alive cells appearing as solid black rectangles.

 Informational: It is expected that a future version of ALPACA Stylesheets will define a property called `glyph` that will correspond to the